Speech

 When to seek help

 One general guide for families is that someone who doesn’t know your child should be able to understand most of what is said and most speech sounds should be said correctly by the age of four.
-Warning signs that your child may need help with his/her speech include the following.
-Your child may:

 • use very few words